Dexamethasone/ neomycin/ polymyxin b drops

 Brand Name: Examples include Maxitrol and Poly-Dex

-Dexamethasone/ neomycin/ polymyxin b drops is used for:
+Dexamethasone/ neomycin/ polymyxin b drops are used for:

 Treating eye infections and associated symptoms, including redness, irritation, and discomfort, caused by certain bacteria.
 It may also be used for other conditions as determined by your doctor.

-Dexamethasone/neomycin/polymyxin b drops is a combination of 2 antibiotics and a corticosteroid (dexamethasone).
+Dexamethasone/neomycin/polymyxin b drops are a combination of 2 antibiotics and a corticosteroid (dexamethasone).
 The antibiotics work by slowing the growth of, or killing, sensitive bacteria on the eye.
 The corticosteroid reduces inflammation.

 Do NOT use dexamethasone/ neomycin/ polymyxin b drops if:

 - you are allergic to any ingredient in dexamethasone/neomycin/polymyxin b drops

 - you have a fungal, viral (eg, herpes simplex, chickenpox, shingles), or mycobacterial infection of the eye

 Contact your doctor or health care provider right away if any of these apply to you.

 Some medical conditions may interact with dexamethasone/neomycin/polymyxin b drops.
 Tell your doctor or pharmacist if you have any medical conditions, especially if any of the following apply to you: